 We distinguish between the term Navigation for visiting a given target (known coordinates) and the term Searching for searching for an unknown goal (unknown coordinates).
-The family of the so-called Bug-Algorithms are the first algorithms for the navigation task in polygonal environments2.
-The first
+The family of the so-called Bug-Algorithms are the first algorithms for the navigation task in polygonal environments.
+The first simple strategies have been introduced by Lumelsky and Stepanov [LS87], extensions and modifications came from Sankaranarayanan et al. [SM92, SV90a, SV90b, SV91].
+Many variants have been discussed since then.
+Bug-variants have been practically used for the navigation of some of the Mars rovers like Sojourner or Bridget, (see also RoverBug, [LB99]).

-2In this case Bug is not meant as a synonym for an error.
+&lt;sup>2In this case Bug is not meant as a synonym for an error.